What is CDH?

 How long after birth will my baby need surgery?

 While there is no definitive answer for every baby, surgical timing is one of the most important decisions in your child’s outcome.
 Surgical repair of CDH after delivery depends on your baby’s progress.

 What will happen to my baby during surgery?

-Your baby’s repair will most likely be done in the ICU, because CDH babies are not stable enough to transport to the OR for the procedure.
-Essentially the OR will “come to” your baby.
+Your baby’s repair will most likely be done in the ICU, because CDH babies are not stable enough to transport to the operating room (OR) for the procedure.
+Essentially, the OR will “come to” your baby.
 Your baby will receive general anesthesia and will be continually monitored by a pediatric anesthesiologist.
 An incision is made just below your baby’s rib cage, the organs in the chest are guided back down into the abdomen and the hole in the diaphragm is sewn closed.
-Length of stay in the NICU can vary widely and will be determine by needs for ECMO, ventilation support, and how well your baby eats.
+Length of stay in the NICU can vary widely and will be determined by needs for ECMO, ventilation support, and how well your baby eats.